omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/convert-formats/lab-01-convert-certificate-formats.md

 - PEM is text-based and easy to inspect manually.
 - DER is binary and often used when a compact encoded format is needed.
 - PFX packages a certificate together with its private key and is commonly used for transport and import into systems.
+- The diff command produced no output, confirming the conversion round-trip was lossless.

 ---